-Students undertaking clinical placements in medicine, dentistry, oral health, nursing, counselling and psychotherapy, and postgraduate psychology degrees must satisfy a number of requirements.
+Students undertaking clinical placements in medicine, dentistry, oral health, nursing, counselling and psychotherapy, and postgraduate psychology degrees must satisfy a number of requirements (listed below).

 Students undertaking a clinical placement at a hospital or other health facility require student registration with the relevant national board.
 This process is undertaken by the Australian Health Practitioners Regulation Agency (AHPRA), the organisation responsible for the implementation of the National Registration and Accreditation Scheme across Australia.